-Online advertising.
+• Online advertising.
 Online advertising revenues increased by 73.9% from US\$18.4 million in 2009 to US\$32.0 million in 2010.
 This increase was attributable to the growth of our SNS platform and, therefore, user base and the increased use of our platform by advertisers to reach our users.
 The number of our activated users increased from 83 million as of December 31, 2009 to approximately 110 million as of December 31, 2010.
 Our monthly unique log-in users increased from 22 million in December 2009 to 26 million in December 2010.
 The increased use of our platform by advertisers is reflected in an increase of our advertisers' average annual spending from US\$82,000 in 2009 to US\$129,000 in 2010 and an increase in the number of our advertisers from 224 in 2009 to 248 in 2010.
-The increase in the number of our advertisers and the expansion of our sales force, as well as the greater market acceptance of SNS advertising as an effective way for advertisers to market their businesses.
-The increase of our average annual spending per advertiser was attributable to both an increase in advertising time and space our advertisers purchased from us during the period and the pricing strategy on our social networking internet platform which we developed during the period and which effectively increased the price we charged our advertisers for our advertising revenues in 2010.
+The increase in the number of our advertisers are effective marketing efforts to acquire new advertisers and the expansion of our sales force, as well as the greater market acceptance of SNS advertising as an effective way for advertisers to market their businesses.
+The increase of our advertisers purchased from us during the period and the pricing strategy on our social networking internet platform which we developed during the period and which effectively increased the price we charged our advertisers for our advertising revenues in 2010.
 In 2010, US\$1.8 million, or 5.7% of our online advertising revenues, were derived from the newly developed pay-for-volume arrangements, as compared with nil in 2009.